henriquecustodia/fuux/README.md

 </div>

 # Fuux
-This is a Flexbox library to structure html templates easily!
+:cyclone: :sunglasses: flexbox library to create amazing layouts

 ## Features
 * Writes all using just css classes
 * Support to ``flex-direction``, ``justify-content``, ``align-items``, ``flex-wrap`` and ``flex-basis``.